Wedding Photographer Caerphilly – Guy Milnes Photography

 The most impressive of all wedding venues in the region and in the heart of Caerphilly itself.
 It is the largest in Wales and the second largest in the UK after Windsor.
 The Great Hall holds 200 guests although 150 is the recommended amount of seated guests.
-Wedding photography is allowed in all areas open to the public.
-It is truly a venue fit for a King and Queen!
+The venue allows wedding photography in all areas open to the public.
+A venue fit for a King and Queen!

 Situated north of the town, Penallta House has two small ceremony rooms.
 The largest comfortably seats 70 guests and the smallest just suitable for the couple and their two witnesses.
 There is no restriction on photography and the venue has a woodland garden area for group photographs after the ceremony.
 This venue is probably most ideal for short day and last minute weddings.

 This Grade 1 listed 16th century Tudor manor house has two function rooms and is really something worthy of your wedding day.
 The Conservatory seats up to 70 guests whilst the larger Mansell Hall will house up to 120 guests.
-Photography is permitted at the manor but only in the house after closure to the public later in the day.
+The Manor permits professional photography but only in the house after closure to the public later in the day.
 With centuries old features and a garden designed in keeping with the time, it would be well worth setting aside extra time for your wedding photographs.

 A stunning hotel venue near Abercynon and Pontypridd but within the County Borough of Caerphilly.
 The hotel has three function rooms catering for a minimum of 40 guests through to 300.
 There are no photographic restrictions.

 A 19th century manor house hotel set in 9 acres of lawns and woods.
 The Islwyn Suite is the largest and caters for up to 220 seated guests with the Season Restaurant holding up to 50.
-Photography is permitted and there seems to be no restrictions.
+Maes Manor permits photography and there are no restrictions.

 The Ridgeway is located near the summit of Caerphilly Mountain with a spectacular vista of Caerphilly Castle, the town and surrounding areas.
 In fact, out of all these venues, The Ridgeway has the most impressive panoramic views.
 The Marquee overlooks the golf course and can cater for up to 90 guests, so ideal for mid-sized weddings.
 Photography is positively encouraged with the use of 2 golf carts provided for an hour of photography around the grounds.

 Celynen Collieries Institute & Memorial Hall (more fondly known as Newbridge Memo) are actually two buildings opened in the early 20th century.
 The art deco ballroom can comfortably seat up to 150 people while the function room will hold up to 80.
-Newbridge Memo seems very community focussed and is very keen to get local people involved in it's various projects and events.
-This would make it a perfect venue for couples getting married near Newbridge (or located anywhere in Caerphilly County) with a local interest.
+Newbridge Memo is community focussed and keen for local people to be involved in various projects and events.
+It is a perfect venue for couples getting married near Newbridge (or located anywhere in Caerphilly County) with a local interest.
 Wedding photography is encouraged at events in Newbridge Memo.

-Located north of Caerphilly, the New Cottage Dance Centre is a beautifully intimate place for your wedding ceremony and reception.
-There are no restrictions on wedding photography.
+Located north of the town, the New Cottage Dance Centre is a beautifully intimate place for your wedding ceremony and reception.
+There are no restrictions on wedding photographers Caerphilly.

 Location: Caerphilly is located just a few miles north of Cardiff, with only the mountain separating them.
 It lies at the southern point of the Rhymney Valley.

 Getting There by Car: Caerphilly lies on the A469 which bypasses the town centre to the west and travels north through Ystrad Mynach.
 To go through the town, take the B4263 on top of the mountain which will take you down and into the town centre.
-Be warned that the town has a slow one-way system and traffic can get very congested at times, so if travelling beyond the town, keep on the A469.
+Be warned that the town is on a slow one-way system and traffic gets very congested at times, so if travelling beyond the town, keep on the A469.

 The M4 lies between Caerphilly and Cardiff and if travelling this way, use junction 32 and journey up through Taff's Well and take the A468 at Nantgarw which leads towards the town.